A Lifetime of Mastery in Every Portrait

 A Legacy of Care

-Toni C. Saunders brings a distinguished legacy to KGS Studios, rooted in a 45-year career as a registered nurse (BSN, RN).
-Her extensive tenure in healthcare has endowed her with a profound commitment to precision and empathyโqualities that are cornerstones of the studioโs mission.
+Toni C. Saunders brings a wealth of experience to KGS Studios from her 45-year career as a registered nurse (BSN, RN).
+Her background in healthcare has given her a strong commitment to precision and empathy, which are key values at the studio.

 A Partner in Precision